 Oh, from the rooftops!
 Everybody has turned their roofs into nice lounging areas with lots of plants and umbrellas for shade.
 We get to see Acropolis from here and in the summer we are all organized with our blow-up pool and sleeping under the stars nights!

 What is the best thing about living in Athens?

 That you don’t ever find the time to do those things.
 You always say I want to leave Athens and move to another city, but you never actually do that, because of what Athens has to offer.
 But then again, you never take advantage of what Athens can give you.

 If you were hosting a dinner party back in the 60s what would you serve your guests?

 Lots of tarts, sweet and salty.
 Canapés, for sure.
 I guess this jelly thing, that is actually fat, with the carrots and meat inside.
 I keep forgetting the name.
 The desert would definitely be pasta flora, maybe also an almond cake.
 And everybody would be drinking Vermouth!

 Some comments about the things pictured above:

 The tea-pot Ioanna is holding is her favorite one. / Apart from tea-pots, Ioanna is also collecting ornament – owls.
-The latest item added to her collection was found in Barcelona. / Her shoes pictured on the white carpet are also from Barcelona. / Most of the decorating sugars she uses on her cakes are bought from Euripidou Street. / The illustration in the main hall – the dark blue room – was made by Costas.
-The illustration with the guy and his guitar is also one of his creations. / Ioanna is also designing and making clothes for children.
+The latest item added to her collection was found in Barcelona. / Her shoes pictured on the white carpet are also from Barcelona. / Most of the decorating sugars she uses on her cakes are bought from Euripidou Street. / The illustration in the main hall is made by Costas. / Ioanna is also designing and making clothes for children.
 You can see her collection of fabrics in her fridge. / The amazing cookies, cupcakes and cake she baked were given to me as a gift and were truly delicious.